miguelgfierro/publications/README.md

 I have my [personal blog](https://miguelgfierro.com) where I write about artificial intelligence, machine learning, technical business and other random stuff that comes to my mind.
 The blog has been designed to mimic the appearance of a scientific paper.
 I did it that way to honor my scientific background.
 The code is open sourced and can be found in [this repo](https://github.com/miguelgfierro/sciblog).

+In addition, some of the posts have code for supporting the articles.
+The code is available in [this repo](https://github.com/miguelgfierro/sciblog_support).

 Here there is the list of posts published on my blog and on other blogs:

 \[1\] M. Cozowicz and M. González-Fierro, "A Gentle Introduction to Contextual Bandits".
 2020.
 Available online: <a href="https://miguelgfierro.com/blog/2020/a-gentle-introduction-to-contextual-bandits" class="uri" class="uri">https://miguelgfierro.com/blog/2020/a-gentle-introduction-to-contextual-bandits</a>